eemeli/konopas/README.md

 For **internationalization**, we use Alex Sexton's [messageformat.js].
 If you'd like to implement your own localization, the easiest way is probably to use our [online i18n js generator][KO-i18n] and to save the output as `i18n/$LC.js`.
 So far localizations include English, Finnish, and Swedish.
+Support for multi- lingual instances requires messageformat.js 0.2.0 or later.

 [LESS]: http://lesscss.org/
 [messageformat.js]: https://github.com/SlexAxton/messageformat.js